 Located in Stoke Newington, the Kings Crescent Estate was in a bad state of repair with the feeling of being disconnected from the surrounding townscape.
 The aim was to reintegrate the estate with its surrounding community with a high-quality design and brick materials.
 The first phase has recently been completed by main contractors Higgins and features 273 new build properties and external refurbishment works to a further 101 homes.
 This phase forms part of a five-year masterplan which totals 765 units, comprising 490 new builds and 275 refurbished properties.

 To meet the high-quality design specification, circa 1million long format facing bricks were supplied to this project as well as reconstituted cast stone, to create the distinct banding between floors and lintels above each window of the development.
-In addition to the traditional brickwork, the new development of residential blocks, ranging in height from 5 to 12-storeys, have been built using precast brick components, that have been assembled off-site and delivered ready to install.
+The new development of residential blocks, ranging in height from 5 to 12-storeys, used a combination of traditional brickwork and off-site manufacture.
+Each of the floating soffits on the scheme were created as precast brick components, which were manufactured off-site and delivered ready to install.

-Precast concrete off-site wall construction is a fast and practical way to produce multi-unit structures across all building sectors, in a fraction of the time associated with traditionally built projects.
-Where access is restricted, or the project programme demands fast on-site construction, precast architectural panels are the ideal solution, as all units are manufactured off-site and are delivered ready for final preparation and installation.
+Where access is restricted, or the project programme demands fast on-site construction, precast brickwork is the ideal solution, as all units are manufactured off-site, under factory conditions, and are delivered ready for final preparation and installation.
 These units are often used to create complex wall cladding features such as arches, lintels and deep brickwork soffits and areas where traditional brickwork would be timely, or impossible.
 To create these precast units, a dovetail cut is made into the rear of a brick, and the units are led face down into a mould.
 Concrete is then poured over the rear of the bricks forming a completely mechanical key.

 Share this project: